shyakx/Greenov-Africa/EMAILJS_SETUP.md

 {{message}}

 ---
-This email was sent from the GREENOV LTD website contact form.
+This email was sent from the Greenov Africa website contact form.
 ```

 **Content (HTML Version):**